Indrikoterio/Suiron.jl/README.md

 # Suiron.jl - An Inference Engine written in Julia.

 Suiron is an inference engine written in Julia.
-The rule declaration syntax is similar to Prolog, but there are some differences.
+The rule declaration syntax is similar to Prolog, but there are differences.

 This brief README does not present a detailed explanation of how inference engines work, so a basic understanding of Prolog is a prerequisite.
 Documentation will be expanded in time.

 ## Briefly

 An inference engine responds to queries about facts recorded in a knowledgebase.
-It also infers information which is not explicitly recorded.
+By using logic rules, it can infer information which is not explicitly recorded.

-For example, if the knowledgebase records that Frank is the father of Marcus, and that George is the father of Frank, the inference engine will infer that George is the grandfather of Marcus, even though the knowledgebase has no grandfather-facts.
-(The knowledgebase does need a grandfather-rule, which defines grandfather as a father's father or a mother's father.)
+For example, if the knowledgebase records that Frank is the father of Marcus, and that George is the father of Frank, the inference engine can infer that George is the grandfather of Marcus, even though the knowledgebase has no grandfather-facts.
+(The knowledgebase does need a rule which defines grandfather as a father's father or a mother's father.)

 ## Interpreter